Women and girls enjoying their rights to water and sanitation: Simavi's Theory of Change

 What role do we want to play?

 We believe that states are ultimately responsible to realise the human rights to water and sanitation.
 At the same time, we see it as the role of civil society to hold states accountable to the people and communities they serve.
 We believe civil society, women and girls, and their communities understand best what is needed in their country or community.
+We want all stakeholders – civil society, private sector and governmental organisations – to work together towards system change so long-term sustainability is guaranteed.

 What is our Theory of Change?